Home

 Photo: Mark Hobson

 The complicity of the BC in a plan to clearcut Clayoquot Sound resulted in the largest peaceful civil disobedience in Canadian history with 12,000 citizens taking part in a logging road blockade during the summer of 1993.
 Over 900 protesters were arrested, including elderly people, while worldwide media coverage turned Clayoquot Sound into a popular icon for temperate rainforest conservation.
-A song composed by Bob Bossin to tribute the Clayoquot forest activists is featured on the YouTube video: Sulpher Passage (left).
+A song composed by Bob Bossin to tribute the Clayoquot forest activists.

 The campaign to save the old growth rainforest remnants of Clayoquot Sound has gone on for almost three decades.
 Scores of visitors to BC have taken part and witnessed the horrors of industrial clearcut logging firsthand.
 The harsh police operation to break the blockade (right) by forcible removals and arrests was shocking to those who believed that in Canada acts of police state repression were not possible.
-One German visitor, Philipp Kuechler, has created a website about the destruction of BC's old growth forests to provide an alternative to the BC government's "ecotourism" propaganda: Kahlschlag fuer Deutschland (NaturSchatz).
+To provide an alternative to the government's "ecotourism" propaganda and educate Germans about the destruction of BC's forests, biologist Philipp Kuechler created the website "Naturschatz" (nature treasures).

 One peaceful "sitdown" demonstration (left) on 9 August 1993 resulted in 352 arrests by the Royal Canadian Mounted Police.
 See the documentary video: Save Clayoquot Sound.
 Included is a scene of Australian rock star Peter Garett (Midnight Oil) telling the crowd that BC forest practices are "brutal, primitive and barbaric: everyone, especially young people, can see that it's wrong, it's wrong and it's wrong" to destroy ancient forest biodiversity.
 Garett (appointed Australian Environment Minister in 2008) performed in a Clayoquot Sound clearcut: Beds Are Burning.